How was AHPEQS developed

 Nineteen questions were tested by a small group of patients to ensure they were understood and could be easily answered.
 They were then used in a pilot study by almost 1,500 patients, and statistical tests were applied to the results to make sure the survey is reliable and valid.

 The 19 questions were refined according to the testing results.
 For example, questions that a proportion of consumers did not find relevant were eliminated or reworded, resulting in the final 12 questions.
-Further details about the development of AHPEQS can be found in Validity and reliability.
+Further details about the development of AHPEQS can be found in the summary of development and testing.